Buy A Brand New Hearing Aid and You Will Hear Better! Or Will you?

 Hears to U, Hearing & Hearables: Leading by Example

-At Hears to U, Hearing & Hearables, we’re not just talking about sustainability—we’re doing something about it.
-By offering repair services, consignment hearing aids, and encouraging customers to consider all their options before buying new, we’re working to make sustainable hearing aids possible.
+At Hears to U Hearing & Hearables, we’re not just talking about sustainability, we’re doing something about it.
+By offering repair services, consignment hearing aids, and encouraging customers to consider all their options before buying new, we’re working to reduce waste in the hearing aid world.
 Our goal is to help people hear better without adding to the growing pile of electronic waste.
-We are asking you what your expectations are and if possible there might be a consignment or used device available.
+We are asking you what your expectations are, and if possible, there might be a consignment or used device necessary.

 So, are hearing aids responsible for climate change?
-Let’s not kid ourselves, we are contributing.
-The way we manufacture, sell, and consume hearing aids plays a role in contributing to global emissions.
-As a society, we need to rethink our habits—not just for hearing aids but for everything we buy.
+Let’s not kid ourselves, we are contributing; the way we manufacture, sell, and consume hearing aids plays a role in contributing to global emissions.
+As a society, we need to rethink our habits, not just for hearing aids but for everything we buy.
 The challenge of balancing better hearing with environmental responsibility is real, but by choosing repair, reuse, and sustainable practices, we can make a difference.
-I pledge to you, I will do better for the sake of our planet, the young that will live past our lives, and the animals who are innocent in this mess!
+I pledge to you, I will do better for the sake of our plant, the young that will live past our lives and the animals who are innocent in this mess!

 Let’s demand better from manufacturers and do our part as consumers.
 Together, we can ensure that future generations will inherit a planet that’s not just livable but thriving.